edouardblais/forum/README.md

 # About

 Welcome to my forum app!

-Create a user and then contribute to existing topics or create a new topic to start a new discussion!
+Create a user and then contribute to existing topics within communities or create a new topic (and/or community!) to start a new discussion!

 # Techno